-La Rosière is close to Val d’Isère, Tignes, and Les Arcs but it has a hugely different personality.
+La Rosière is close to Val d’Isère, Tignes, and Les Arcs, but it has a hugely different personality.
 It’s small and quiet and sunny and instead of buzzing après ski bars, you’re more likely to see kids mucking around on bum sleds.
-One of the great appeals of this resort is that literally everything is convenient.
+One of the great appeals of this resort is that everything is convenient.
 Our ski hire shop was less than a minute walk away and it was about four minutes to the ski lifts and the spot where you meet your instructor in the morning.
 You’ll have access to 16km of skiing in France and Italy.

 The small local ice rink fields regular ice hockey matches between local team Les Tigres Blancs and visitors.
-It’s not quite the major league but you’ll still see plenty of action.
+It’s not quite the major leagues, but you’ll still see plenty of action.
 And if your troops really enjoy it, they can even take an ice hockey lesson.
 Tickets to the game cost €3 per person and a try hockey session costs €8 for an adult and €6.50 for a child.

-If you do one extra-curricular activity when you’re in La Rosière , make it le paret.
+If you do one extra-curricular activity when you’re in La Rosière, make it le paret.
 It’s was a bit like a wooden sled but with one distinct – and edgy – difference.
 This low-slung sled is a bit like a kid’s training bike but instead of wheels it has one central runner which you try and balance on as you careen down a red run at dusk. €10 per person.

 4. Satellite town skiing